newrelic/newrelic-ruby-agent/README.md

 New Relic, Inc (http://www.newrelic.com).
 It provides you with deep information about the performance of your Rails or Ruby application as it runs in production.
-The New Relic Ruby Agent is dual-purposed as a either a Rails plugin or a Gem, hosted on [github](http://github.com/newrelic/rpm/tree/master).
+The New Relic Ruby Agent is dual-purposed as a either a Gem or a Rails plugin, hosted on [github](http://github.com/newrelic/rpm/tree/master).

 The New Relic Ruby Agent runs in one of two modes: